Molecular-Nanophotonics/YOLOTrack-1.0/YOLOv2 Training (Python)/README.md

 ## Repository Contents

 - [ImageGenerator.ipynb](ImageGenerator.ipynb): A notebook that shows how to generate a synthetic image dataset for training.
-It depends on the "image_generator" and "xml_writer" modules.
-A sample output from the notebook is contained in the "images" directory.
+It depends on *image_generator* and *xml_writer*.
+The *image_generator* module implements the synthetic image generation whereas the *xml_writer* provides function to save annotations the Pascal VOC format.
+A sample dataset generated with the notebook this notebook is contained in the *images* directory.

-- [Training.ipynb](Training.ipynb): The main notebook that implements and trains YOLOv2 in Keras using the TensorFlow backend.
-It depends on the "preprocessing" and "utils" modules.
-The notebook also shows how to export the trained model to the `model.pb` and `model.ini` files
+- [Training.ipynb](Training.ipynb): Notebook that implements YOLOv2 in Keras and demonstrates how to train the model and how to freeze and export the trained model.
+It depends on *pre_processing* and *utils*.
+The *pre_processing* module comprises functions to parse the annotations and implements the `BatchGenerator` required for training.
+The *utils* module provides functions for the output decoding as well as for the model export.

 - [Inference.ipynb](Inference.ipynb): A notebook that shows how to load the exported `model.pb` and `model.ini` files and run a model inference.
+It requires the *utils* module for the output decoding.